brianz/udacity-sdc-p4/README.md

 ## Project Structure

-This project is self-contained in the single Jupyter Notebook file, [FindingLanes.ipdb](FindingLanes.ipdb).
+This project is self-contained in the single Jupyter Notebook file, [LaneFinding.ipynb](LaneFinding.ipynb).

 ## Final results